 Kathrine Switzer wants to be part of history again.

 She was in 1967 when she became the first woman to run the Boston Marathon as a numbered entry.
-And she hopes to be again next weekend when she comes to Seneca Falls for its inaugural Right to Run 19K/5K.
+And she hopes to be again next weekend when she comes to Seneca Falls to its inaugural Right to Run 19K/5K.

-“I think it’s going to grow to become a powerful and a traditional event,” Switzer said in a Friday phone interview.
+“I think it’s going to grow to be a powerful and a traditional event,” Switzer said in a Friday phone interview.
 “It’s always wonderful to be there for the first.
 You’re part of a cohort, a class of exceptional legacies.”